-The Company has an interest rate swap accounted for in accordance with Statement of Financial Accounting Standards (SFAS) No. 133, "Accounting for Derivative Instruments and Hedging Activities", effective January 1, 2001.
+We have an interest rate swap accounted for in accordance with Statement of Financial Accounting Standards (SFAS) No. 133, "Accounting for Derivative Instruments and Hedging Activities", effective January 1, 2001.
 The Company adopted SFAS No. 133 on January 1, 2001, which establishes accounting and reporting standards for derivative instruments and for hedging activities.
 The Standard requires the recognition of all derivative instruments on the balance sheet at fair value.
 The Standard allows for hedge accounting if certain requirements are met including documentation of the hedging relationship at inception and upon adoption of the Standard.

-In connection with a variable Euribor rate debt financing in July 2000, the Company's subsidiary, NN Euroball ApS entered into an interest rate swap with a notional amount of Euro 12.5 million for the purpose of fixing the interest rate on a portion of its debt financing.
+In connection with a variable Euribor rate debt financing in July 2000, our subsidiary, NN Euroball ApS entered into an interest rate swap with a notional amount of Euro 12.5 million for the purpose of fixing the interest rate on a portion of its debt financing.
 The interest rate swap provides for the Company to receive variable Euribor interest payments and pay 5.51% fixed interest.
 The interest rate swap agreement expires in July 2006 and the notional amount amortizes in relation to initially established principal payments on the underlying debt over the life of the swap.
+This original debt was repaid in May 2003, however, the swap remains pursuant to its original terms.

-As of March 31, 2003, the fair value of the swap was a loss of approximately \$539,000, which is recorded in other non-current liabilities.
-The change in fair value during the three month period ended March 31, 2003 and 2002 was a loss of approximately \$104,000 and a gain of approximately \$56,000, respectively, which have been included as a component of other income.
+As of June 30, 2003, the fair value of the swap was approximately \$522,000, which is recorded in other non-current liabilities.
+The change in fair value during the six month period ended June 30, 2003 and 2002 was a loss of approximately \$128,000 and a gain of approximately \$97,000, respectively, which have been included as a component of other (income) expense.